HoGentTIN/infra-labs/assignment/1-containers.md

 - `--name`: name for this container (`db`)
 - `-d`: start the container in "detached" mode (in the background)
-- `-v`: creates a "volume", i.e. directory `/var/mysql/data` on the host system is mounted inside the container at the path `/var/lib/mysql`.
-After removing the container, data in this directory will be preserved!
+- `-v`: mount the contents of the Docker volume `mysql-data` inside the container at the path `/var/lib/mysql`.
+After removing the container, data in this volume will be preserved!
 - `-p`: make sure that server port 3306 in the container is also reachable via port 3306 on the host system.
 - `-e`: Initializes an environment variable with the specified value.
 You can find the meaning of these specific variables in the [MySQL Docker image documentation](https://hub.docker.com/_/mysql).
 The MySQL root password is set, and a database is created with a user who has full privileges to it.
-- `mysql` on the last line is the name of the image this container is based on.
+- `mysql:5.7` on the last line is the name of the image this container is based on.

 Check that you can view the logs of the MySQL container with `docker logs -f db`.
 You can open a separate terminal window to watch the logs throughout the next part of this lab assignment.